ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 └──────────────────────────┘
 ```

-When there are two arguments: first is an integer or DateTime, second is a constant format string — it acts in the same way as `formatDateTime` and return `String` type.
+When there are two arguments: first is an [Integer](../../sql-reference/data-types/int-uint.md/#int-ranges) or [DateTime](../../sql-reference/data-types/datetime.md), second is a constant format string — it acts in the same way as [formatDateTime](#formatdatetime) and return [String](../../sql-reference/data-types/string.md#string) type.

 For example: